studio1902/statamic-peak-docs/docs/getting-started/commands.md

 Run `php please peak:make:partial`.

+## Make Asset Container
+With this command you can generate an asset container, filesystem and optionally grant edit permissions to the editor.

+Run `php please peak:make:asset-container`.

 ## Make Global
 With this command you can generate a global with a blueprint and optionally grant edit permissions to the editor.